MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-set-up-payment-application-rules.md

 | Low              | 5        | No                    | No                             | Multiple Matches               |

 ## Optimizing Performance for Automatic and Manual Matching
 Automatic application and matching are great if you do not have a lot of open ledger entries.
-However, if you do, it might take [!INCLUDE[d365fin](includes/d365fin_md.md)] a few seconds to find matches that meet the confidence criteria.
-If you often match entries, those seconds can add up.
+However, if you do, it might take [!INCLUDE[d365fin](includes/d365fin_md.md)] a while to find matches that meet the confidence criteria.
+If you often match entries, the waiting time can add up.
 To optimize performance for automatic and manual matching, use the **Payment Application Settings** page to fine-tune how, and what, [!INCLUDE[d365fin](includes/d365fin_md.md)] will apply and match.

 The following table describes the options on on the **Payment Application Settings** page.